 The official campus map is cool, and Facilities keeps it up-to-date as buildings change each year.
-But, it is not a good map for navigating campus: it is slow to decode building numbers, there is little info for pedestrians, and the PDF format is inaccessible for many.
+But, it is not a good map for navigating campus: it takes a while to decode building numbers, there is little info for pedestrians, and the PDF format is inaccessible for many.

-OpenStreetMap (OSM) is a platform that integrates my mapping work with millions of others', and allows anyone to build upon my work.
+OpenStreetMap (OSM) is a platform that integrates my mapping work with millions of others', and allows anyone to build upon it, kind of like Wikipedia.
 I decided to help clean up and build upon OSM data around the William & Mary campus.
 The rest of this article is about how I did that!

 What I did